just-jeb/electron-angular-native/README.md

 - **Compiling native code:**

-	Native code is not compiled on every `npm start` (it's only compiled on `npm install` and before the distribution), but if you want to recompile it, run the following command from your *bash* command line:
+	Native code is not compiled on every `yarn start` (it's only compiled on `yarn` and before the distribution), but if you want to recompile it, run the following command from your *bash* command line:

 	```bash
 	yarn electron:build:native